-Staff are encouraged to make more or less continuous observations throughout the count period.
+Staff are encouraged to make observations throughout the count period.
 More observations can and should be made when banding is slower and when extra observers are available.
 Additional observations are especially important when rain or wind preclude banding.
 Conversely, when banding is very busy, there may be limited time for general observations.
 Effort should be made to specifically target areas poorly covered by census and net rounds.